gordonbrander/notebook/src/documents/web-activities-primer/what.html.md

 Practically speaking, Web Activities allow any app or webpage do the kind of native integration that would **typically require privileged API access**.

-At a high-level, there are 2 sides to web activities:
+At a high-level, there are 2 sides to Web Activities:

 * You can call an activity from your app and be presented with apps that can handle it.
 * You may register an app to support an activity type.